mpinaud/san-junipero/README.md

 * Clone this repository from https://github.com/mpinaud/san-junipero

 ## By
-Colin Worf, Mikey Pinaud, Kevin Boyle, with apologies to the BBC 🙈 🙉 🙊 10/12/2017
+Colin Worf, Mikey Pinaud and Kevin Boyle with apologies to the BBC 🙈 🙉 🙊 10/12/2017